 How To Keep Your Car Insurance Rates Low

-You can keep your car insurance rates low by choosing your car wisely, increasing your deductibles, maintaining a high credit score, finding the best discounts, and reducing insurance limits.
+You can keep your car insurance costs low by choosing your car wisely, increasing your deductibles, maintaining a high credit score and a good driving record, finding the best discounts, and reducing insurance limits.
 You can also shop around to compare rates from providers.

 If you have speeding tickets or accidents on your driving profile or have poor credit, you might pay a higher insurance premium.
 Still, there are ways to save money on your insurance costs.

 - Consider what car you buy: Before you buy a car, get a quote on insurance.
 You might be surprised at what models raise your rates.

 - Reduce comprehensive car insurance: If you have an older car, consider removing collision coverage or comprehensive coverage.
 Just make sure you have the money to replace the vehicle if something happens.
 Not every state requires you to carry personal injury protection, either.
 Play with the plans to see what works for your financial situation.

 - Increase deductibles: If you have some money in your savings, you can increase the deductible to lower the premium.

 - Maintain a good credit score: This is an automatic way to get bigger savings.

 - Look for low-income car insurance: Some states have government-sponsored auto insurance programs that help low-income drivers afford car insurance.
 While not everyone qualifies, it might be something to look into if you are struggling to make ends meet.
 In California, for instance, if you have a valid driver’s license and meet the other eligibility requirements, you can qualify for California’s Low-Cost Auto Insurance (CLCA) program.
 New Jersey has a similar program, the Special Automobile Insurance Policy (SAIP), available to drivers who are eligible for Federal Medicaid with hospitalization.